So between Apple Watch vs Fossil Smartwatch, which brand offers the smarter wearable tech?

 Short Introduction to the Apple Watch

 Apple Watch is a product by, of course, Apple and is one of the first major products that was launched in the Tim Cook era.
 Although Apple has kept mum about the sales of their wearable tech, according to Asymco analyst Horace Dediu, the company has sold over 46 million Apple Watches thus far – making the watch the most successful wearable device in history.

 Incidentally, the success of the Apple Watch has also made Apple the most successful watch manufacturer in the world, even topping Rolex recently.

 We have taken a look at some of the best smartwatches that Apple has to offer and have taken the liberty to handpick the company’s best ones that suit a number of specific needs and all should be worth your money.

-The Apple Watch Series 4 with GPS + Cellular is a feature-packed smartwatch and it also happens to be the option if you’re buying your first Apple-branded smartwatch.
-As of this writing, the 2018-2019 Apple Watch lineup consists of three major versions: Series 1, Series 3 with GPS, and Series 4 with GPS+Cellular.
+The Apple Watch Series 6 with GPS + Cellular is a feature-packed smartwatch and it also happens to be the option if you’re buying your first Apple-branded smartwatch.
+As of this writing, the Apple Watch lineup consists of three major versions: Series 1, Series 3, and Series 6, with GPS+Cellular.

 So why get the GPS version only instead of the GPS+Cellular model?